 Brief Description of the Components

-The gas valve is fitted with a manual HI/LO knob to allow for manual modulation of the gas outlet pressure to the appliance burner.
+The gas valve is equipped with a manual HI/LO knob to allow for manual modulation of the gas outlet pressure.
+The manual HI/LO knob can be replaced by an Empire Comfort Systems Variable Remote Kit.